 Further south still, head for Florida, where sunny days are almost guaranteed for most of the year.
 Everyone knows about Orlando, home to Disney World, Epcot and Disney's Animal Kingdom, where children can take a fun-filled safari ride.
 It also has water-parks such as Wet & Wild, famous adventure-film rides at Universal Studios and MGM Studios, plus the Kennedy Space Center, home to the US Space Program, where you can experience the past, present and future of space travel.
 For an altogether different kind of Florida holiday, check out our guide to the Florida Keys.

-Discover Chicago in the Midwest – the third largest US city, best viewed from the skydeck on the 103rd floor of its Sears Tower.
-Kids love the elevator, equipped with flat-screen monitors that make you feel like you’re blasting off into Space, while the skydeck itself has interactive exhibits for children.
+Discover Chicago in the Midwest – the third-largest US city, best viewed from the sky-deck on the 103rd floor of its Sears Tower.
+Kids love the elevator, equipped with flat-screen monitors that make you feel like you’re blasting off into Space, while the sky-deck itself has interactive exhibits for children.
 Get back down to earth at the Buckingham Fountain in Grant Park, which every hour on the hour (Apr–Nov) produces a 20-minute display, with water being shot up to 46m in the air.
 And there’s always something going on for families at the downtown Chicago Millennium Park, a hub of activity for performing arts, music concerts, ice-skating and alfresco dining.

-Get a family perspective on New Orleans, the party-loving city straddling the Mississippi in Louisiana.
-It’s an unusual place to come with kids, with some unique attractions, including the atmospheric French Quarter, which you can tour by horse-and carriage, stopping of at the Presbytère to learn all about the history of Mardi Gras.
+Get a family perspective on New Orleans, the party-loving, jazz-centric city straddling the Mississippi in Louisiana.
+It’s an unusual place to come with kids, with some unique attractions, including the atmospheric French Quarter, which you can tour by horse and carriage, off at the Presbytère to learn all about the history of Mardi Gras.
 From there head to Blaine Kern's Mardi Gras World, a year-round showcase of the floats, sculptured props and giant figures used in the world-famous carnival, with visitors encouraged to dress up in authentic carnival costumes.
 For animal-lovers, the city comes up trumps with the Audubon Nature Institute, home to a zoo, an aquarium, an IMAX cinema and an insectarium.
 Don’t miss a visit to City Park, where the Hines’ Carousel Gardens has one of the US’s last surviving antique carved wooden merry-go-rounds plus other rides, and where the Storyland playground has more than 25 storybook/fairytale themed attractions.
 And at the Louisiana Children's Museum, kids can pilot a towboat down the Mississippi, trap their shadow and more.